LISTEN TO MCLAREN’S REQUIEM

 It was completed after his diagnosis of cancer and possibly in acceptance of his own mortality.

 What seduces the listener is the overwhelming melancholy McLaren evokes, in what suddenly amounts to a Requiem to Myself.
 It was commissioned by Dries Van Noten – to set a deliberately discomfiting mood for his runway show amid the gilded opulence of the Hôtel de Ville in Paris on March 3.

-After McLaren’s funeral, his partner Young Kim described the piece to Shapersofthe80s as “quintessential Malcolm McLaren – an entirely original and powerful, elegant but punk collage”.
-The music can be heard to better advantage in the longer audio file below, where it opens up further in the climactic second half.
+After McLaren’s funeral, his partner Young Kim described the piece to Shapers of the 80s as “quintessential Malcolm McLaren – an entirely original and powerful, elegant but punk collage”.
+She gave us permission to run the full 13-minute mash-up in clean mp3 format, featuring the Vertigo theme, Mekons, Roxy, Raincoats and Burundi Beat.

 McLaren on how to fail brilliantly

 ◼︎ “THIS WORLD WE LIVE IN TODAY is no more than a karaoke world, an ersatz society, which provides us with only the opportunity to revel in our stupidity… A karaoke world is one in which life is lived by proxy.”
 So said Malcolm McLaren last October, only days before he discovered he was unwell.
 He was presenting a keynote speech to 1,000 delegates in London at the Handheld Learning Conference 2009 about the future of learning and education.